7 Top Tips to Improve Your Credit Score in 2025

 3. Beware of The Frauds – keep an eye on your score

-Identity thefts is unfortunately becoming more and more common.
+Identity thefts are unfortunately becoming more and more common.
 Once fraudsters have your information, they can often try to take out credit in your name – defrauding the lender and leaving you with a bill that’s not your fault.

 It’s a good idea to check your report at least once a month (you can even get these sites to email you if anything changes).
 When you check your file if you see any unusual accounts or transactions you don’t recognise, you’ll need to: